 Gate latch - A fitting to hold the gate in place when closed.

 Gate opening - The clear distance between the gate posts.

 Gate post - The post to which a gate is attached by hinges and latches.
 It may also be used as a terminal post.

-Gauge – Diameter of the coated wire used to make the fabric.
+Gauge - Diameter of the coated wire used to make the fabric.
 The finer the wire, the higher the gauge.
-Also the thickness of the tubing or pipe used in the framework.
+Gauge also refers to the thickness of the tubing or pipe used in the framework.

 Height - In chain link fence, the distance before stretching from the top edge of knuckle or twist to the bottom edge of the knuckle or twist of the fabric.

 High-tensile wire - Wire fencing made of strong wires that run horizontally through insulators, attached to fence posts.